The Legend of Zelda: Rebel Assassin

 Link cocked his head in the direction.
 "To the right, sir."

-Without replying, the Commander banked his bird sharply to the right, making Link panic as he struggled to match the manoeuvre.
+Without replying, the Commander banked his bird sharply to the right.
+Link panicked, struggling to match the manoeuvre.
 They swooped down Goron Alley at a dizzying speed, shops and people spinning wildly in Link's vision as the wind tugged at his hair and cloak.
-Link caught the glimpse of a running man up ahead.
+He caught the glimpse of a running man up ahead.

 "I see him," he said, excitement rising in his voice.
 "I can catch him."